stickaround/Netric_Backend/server/docs/Mail/Mail.md

 of some kind to queue message from their network.

 ### Message
-The Message class represents an indivial message to send via a transport.
+The Message class represents an individual message to send via a transport.

     $message = new \Netric\Mail\Message();
     $message->addFrom("noreply@netric.com");